All Episodes

 So anyway, here to talk about all of this is Luis Elizondo.

-He's the former head of the Pentagon program responsible for the investigation of UFOs, author of Eminent Inside the Pentagon's hunt for such, and joining us is Sarah Carter, investigative journalist.
+He's the former head of the Pentagon program responsible for the investigation of UFOs, author of Imminent Inside the Pentagon's Hunt for such.

-She knows an awful lot about the space program, was there for the Falcon 9 and re-entry of the Northrop uh Grumman invitation Red Wire to see it up close and personal.
+She knows an awful lot about the space program, was there for the Falcon 9 and re-entry of the Northrop Grumman invitation Red Wire to see it up close and personal.

 Sarah, you're pretty obsessed with this.